FrederikTobner/JANUS/book/src/chapter-03-boot-process/boot-assembly-32bit.md

 GRUB finds our Multiboot header, validates it, and jumps to our entry point.
 But there's a problem: GRUB leaves the CPU in an undefined state.
 Interrupts might be enabled, the stack pointer is garbage, and we need to set up a minimal runtime environment before calling our C kernel.

+[!side]
+This section shows the naive approach that fails.
+We learn by seeing what goes wrong.
+[/!side]

 Let's start with the simplest possible boot code.

 ## The Naive Approach